tjoyner/ofvioletsandlicorice/chapter12.md

 "I have a car," said Giulio.

-Daniel looked at him, not if it would let him escape.
-He said, "You're coming with us."
+Daniel looked at him, not if it would let him escape: he said, "You're coming with us."

 Giulio shrugged his shoulders: "I can't leave the car here.
 I rented it in Bra, and have to return it."